lostatc/indiefeed.link/README.md

 https://indiefeed.link/feed/<your_feed_url>
 ```

-Users are brought to a page that shows a preview of the articles from your feed
+Users are brought to a page that shows a preview of the articles from your feed,
-and allows them to easily copy the feed URL into their RSS reader.
+gives them information about what web feeds are, and allows them to easily copy
+the feed URL into their feed reader.
 Much nicer.

 [See an example here!](https://indiefeed.link/feed/https://nytimes.com)